-With new coronavirus (COVID-19) cases still being reported in the United States and around the globe, international students are concerned about returning to university this fall.
+With new coronavirus (COVID-19) cases still being reported in the United States and around the globe, international students are concerned about returning to university next semester.
 These concerns are valid.
 In response, some schools will opt for online or hybrid online classes to lower overall risk.
 Universities that are opening up for on-campus learning are taking every precaution to keep their students safe.

-Let’s take a look at how different schools are handling coronavirus risks so you can make an informed decision about returning this fall.
+Let’s take a look at how different schools are handling coronavirus risks so you can make an informed decision about returning to campus.

 US Universities Are Taking COVID-19 Very Seriously

 Most schools in the US acknowledge the threat of COVID-19 and are committed to student safety.
 Universities also have data to support the value of in-person education and are doing everything they can to provide a safe environment for students who come to campus.

 Many educators note that, while students can take classes and learn online, they are missing some of the important developmental and transformational aspects of the college experience that can only happen in person.

 According to Michael D. Amiridis, chancellor at the University of Illinois at Chicago, “Personal engagement — inside and outside of the classrooms and laboratories — is at the core of the higher education experience.
 As a result, there is a strong desire and urge to return to campus as soon as possible!”